allandecastro/dataverse-erd-visualizer/solution/README.md

 If you need to add new components to the solution (new web resources, apps, etc.):

 1. Make changes in Dataverse
-2. Export the unmanaged solution
+2. Export the **managed** solution
-3. Unpack: `pac solution unpack --zipfile <solution.zip> --folder solution/src --packagetype Unmanaged`
+3. Unpack: `pac solution unpack --zipfile <solution.zip> --folder solution/src --allowDelete --allowWrite`
 4. Commit the changes
 5. Create a new release tag